A Different Kind of Thing

 My passion is technology, one that started at a young age.
 From my first MS-DOS 80-86 computer to all of the fun gadgets that recent years have brought us, I have dedicated significant energy to knowing the latest, playing with the greatest, and talking about what’s hot in the tech arena.

 But that’s not where it started with me.
 One of my earliest memories is riding with my dad as he was making deliveries, completing simple math problems on a large stack of dot-matrix printer paper that one medical records office or other was willing to donate to a then budding-mathematician.
 And although in high school I was very involved in every aspect of the music program, I later decided that teaching was my calling, subsequently receiving my training to become a high-school math teacher.
-And now, I work in a project management organization at a technology services company supporting many well-known national and international brands.
+And now, I work as a project manager for a small company that supports many other local small businesses.

 Yet in all of that, the world of tech, and gadgets, is where my heart remains.
 If I’m one thing (aside from opinionated), I’m honest—and I want to deliver to others honest feedback, reviews, and conversation on the world of tech.
 There is no small number of tech bloggers out there; my hope is merely that you find value in my feedback and can use it to make decisions about bringing new technology into your life.